 To receive IPN message data from PayPal, your listener must follow this request-response flow:

-Your listener listens for the HTTP POST IPN messages that PayPal sends with each event.
+Your listener listens for the HTTPS POST IPN messages that PayPal sends with each event.

 After receiving the IPN message from PayPal, your listener returns an empty HTTP 200 response to PayPal.
 Otherwise, PayPal resends the IPN message.